dekarrin/ictiobus/docs/fishi-usage.md

 such as FISHIMath, it can be immediately calculated by evaluating mathematical options to build up a final result.
 For others, a special representation of the input code called an *abstract syntax tree* (AST) might be built up.
-An abstract syntax tree difers from a parse tree by abstracting the grammatical details of how the constructs within the code were arranged into a more natural representation that reflects the logical structures of the language, such as control structures.
+An abstract syntax tree differs from a parse tree by abstracting the grammatical details of how the constructs within the code were arranged into a more natural representation that reflects the logical structures of the language, such as control structures.
 It is suitable for further evaluation by the caller of the